+By Writing: Board of Directors

+Hubbell Incorporated

-Board of Directors Hubbell Incorporated c/o Megan C. Preneta, Corporate Secretary 40 Waterview Drive Shelton, Connecticut 06484 Secretary@hubbell.com
+c/o Megan C. Preneta, Corporate Secretary

+40 Waterview Drive Shelton, Connecticut 06484

-By Email:
+By Email: Secretary@hubbell.com

 Communications will be forwarded to the specific Director(s) requested by the interested party.
 General communications will be distributed to the full Board, or to a specific member of the Board depending on the material outlined in the communication.
-For example, if a communication relates to accounting, internal accounting controls, or auditing matters, the communication will be forwarded to the Chair of the Audit Committee.
-Certain items unrelated to the duties and responsibilities of the Board will not be forwarded including job inquiries and resumes, business opportunities, junk or mass mailings, spam, or any hostile, threatening or illegal communication.
+Certain items unrelated to the duties and responsibilities of the Board will not be forwarded including job inquiries and resumes, business opportunities, junk or mass mailings, spam, or any hostile, improper, threatening or illegal communication.